EloiStree/2020_08_01_CNC41Month/README.md

 ### Stream / Media.
 I need to check the authorization.
 But if I spend one month on the project.
 It would be a minimum to do some videos/photo/stream.
+And a post-mortem at the end.

 So find here later when I plan to Vlog the result of the experiment.
 - 03.08—06.08.2020 Workshop CAD